An All-Inclusive Guide to Setting Up a Subsidiary Company in Vietnam

 Financial Requirements and Capital Contribution

 Establishing a subsidiary in Vietnam involves specific financial requirements and capital contributions.
 Although there is no minimum capital requirement, many investors typically contribute at least US$10,000 to ensure adequate operational funding.
+However, some sectors may require specific minimum capital amounts.
 Share capital must be deposited within 12 months of registration, with an initial capital contribution required within 90 days.

 Failure to meet these capital contribution deadlines can result in fines, underlining the importance of timely compliance.
-Additionally, the costs associated with establishing a subsidiary often include legal and accounting fees, as well as a basic incorporation cost of at least VND 9,000,000 (approximately US$410).
+The basic incorporation cost for establishing a subsidiary is approximately VND 9,000,000 (approximately $410), while professional services through incorporation companies start from $3,500.

 Download Our Guide: An Extensive Guide to Industry Capital & Deposit Requirements in Vietnam